abberdeen/circuitid-csharp/docs/TimeSchedulesApi.md

 ## CreateTimeSchedule

-> GetTimeSchedule200Response CreateTimeSchedule (Timeschedules timeschedules)
+> GetTimeSchedule200Response CreateTimeSchedule (TimeschedulesCreateOrPatch timeschedulesCreateOrPatch)

 Create a new object